jquery/jquery-release/README.md

 #### npmTags()

-An array of tags to apply to the npm release.
+A function that returns an array of tags to apply to the npm release.
 Every release must contain at least one tag.

 #### issueTracker